Radio Limerick One: Pirate operation

 During overnight hours non-stop classic hits were played and in the latter years the "Late and Live" program would be repeated throughout the night.

 In 2002, it applied for, was refused, and appealed to no effect a licence to operate a medium wave service in the city of Limerick.
 The licence was won by a group chaired by Joe Harrington, a former RLO presenter, which never went on air.

 During its period as a pirate, much use has been made of the Radio Data System to provide politically loaded messages to users with suitable equipment, ranging from "NO RLO NO VOTE" during a protest at the 2002 Irish General Election to "HELP RLO STOP BCI SLEEZE", a message of such length as to require scrolling.
 This only provoked more raids and court cases.

 By late 2005, the station was under the management of Gerry Hannan who also resumed his late night talk show.
 The studio was moved to his local book shop.

 After a Comreg raid on 13 December 2006, the station never returned.
 The engineers and 'community groups' later worked on other projects.
-Current owner Gerry Hannan announced he intended to go the legal route of IP broadcasting online.
-This involved broadcasting by web.
-However, the service was short lived and RLO has remained off air since.
+Final owner Gerry Hannan announced that he planned RLO to go the legal route of IP broadcasting online.
+This involved broadcasting online and through broadband television services, where people could stream it legally around the world.
+However, the service failed to gain traction, and RLO eventually ceased operations for good.